ringotypowriter/flaten/README.md

 # flaten

-`flaten` is a small CLI tool written in Zig that turns a video or audio file into a speech-only `.srt` subtitle track.
+`flaten` is a small, lightweight CLI tool written in Zig that turns a video or audio file into a speech-only `.srt` subtitle track and is designed to run well on low-resource machines.
 Non-speech regions are skipped during recognition, but subtitle timestamps stay aligned to the original media timeline.

 ---